publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLIX–U/ptB/m__us_usc_t16_s410ww–21.md

     (c) __Terms__

         (1) Members shall be appointed for terms of 3 years.
-A member may be reappointed only 3 times unless such member was originally appointed to fill a vacancy pursuant to subsection (e)(1) of this section, in which case such member may be reappointed 4 times.
+A member may be reappointed only 3 times unless such member was originally appointed to fill a vacancy pursuant to subsection (e)(1), in which case such member may be reappointed 4 times.
 A member may serve after the expiration of his term until a successor is appointed.

         (2) The Secretary shall appoint the first members of the Commission within 30 days after the date on which the Secretary has received all of the recommendations for appointment pursuant to subsections  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-Probably should be “subsection”. </sup></sup>  (b)(2), (4), (5), (6), and (7) of this section.
+Probably should be “subsection”. </sup></sup>  (b)(2), (4), (5), (6), and (7).

     (d) __Chair and vice chair__